Virginia Tech® home

 Commandant's Scholarships

 Commandant’s Scholarships recipients are determined by reviewing both merit and financial need.
 These scholarships range from $1000 to $5000 annually.
 All recipients must have an incoming GPA of at least 3.0 and maintain at least a 3.0 GPA during all four years.
-If your GPA does drop below a 3.0, you will still be eligible to receive an ELS.
-You will receive either a Commandant’s Scholarship or an ELS but not both in the same year.
+If your GPA does drop below a 3.0, you will still be eligible to receive a Corps Named Scholarship.
+You will receive either a Commandant’s Scholarship or a Corps Named Scholarship but not both in the same year.
 No additional application process is needed to be considered.

-Rising juniors and seniors in good standing with a current FAFSA and cumulative GPA of 2.5 or above will receive an additional Horizon Fund scholarship of $3,500.
+Additional scholarship opportunities may be available from the Fullhart Horizon Fund for rising juniors and seniors in good standing with a current FAFSA and cumulative GPA of 2.5 or above.

 ROTC Scholarships